 If the plastic that I am trying to recycle doesn’t have a number on it, can I still recycle it?

 While plastics usually have a recycling number on them, if you only have a few of these items, it is safe to dispense them in a recycling bin.
 If it turns out that the plastic is not recyclable, it will simply be sorted out at the recycling facility.
 As a general rule, hard plastics (ones that will retain its shape if you squeeze it), are typically recyclable.
 Soft plastics, such as cling wrap and zip-top bags, are not recyclable.
 (Back to FAQ’s)

 Should plastic/glass bottle caps be removed prior to being recycled?

-Is it better to put biodegradable plastics with a #7 in the recycle bin or the food waste bin?
+Is it better to put biodegradable plastics with a #7 (PLA) in the recycle bin or the food waste bin?

 It can be put into both, but choose the food waste bin if available.
 NOTE: Not all #7 plastic is compostable.
 Make sure product says “compostable” before disposing in food waste bin.
 (Back to FAQ’s)